Help Center Broadcasting Live

 Broadcasting Live

-CloudRadio One stations have two built-in live inputs: Studio Input and Guest Input.
-Both accept connections from any encoder that supports Icecast/HTTP mode.
+CloudRadio One stations broadcast live through two built-in inputs: Studio Input and Guest Input.
+Both accept any encoder that can connect over the Icecast protocol.

 1. Open your station in Studio